Browse tools and resources that can help you as you enter Fellowship and start practising as a physician or paediatrician.

 Fellows admitted to Fellowship after 30 June do not have a CPD requirement for that calendar year.

-The annual minimum requirement for Fellows is 100 CPD credits for the calendar year (1 January to 31 December), with submissions due by 31 March of the following year.
+The annual minimum requirement for Fellows is 50 CPD hours for the calendar year (1 January to 31 December), with submissions due by 31 March of the following year.

 Fellows practising in Aotearoa New Zealand have additional mandatory CPD requirements set by the MCNZ.

-NOTE: The RACP is now required to formally notify the MCNZ of any MCNZ registered participants who fail to complete their CPD requirements over two consecutive years.
+NOTE: The RACP is now required to formally notify the MCNZ of any MCNZ registered participants who fail to complete their CPD requirements over 2 consecutive years.

 The MyCPD Interactive Handbook contains helpful information on the Australian and Aotearoa New Zealand CPD requirements, useful guides showing you how to use MyCPD and further access to learning resources developed by the RACP.